What the Acquidex Score means — and what it doesn't.

 For lenders

-The score is a pre-screening layer.
-It tells you whether a deal coming across your desk is worth the underwriting hours, and it surfaces the specific issues your analysts would find anyway — earlier, faster, and in a format that travels with the deal through the pipeline.
+A pre-screening layer — surfaces the specific issues your analysts would identify anyway, earlier and in a format that travels with the deal through the pipeline.

 Frequently Asked Questions